IOsonoTAN/koa-firebase-middleware/README.md

 To use this library you have to start MongoDB  and Redis server before, Redis for caching the token and expiry time and MongoDB for store fid and insert a new user.

 ### Implement with Koa
-The middieware is a middleware in Koa.js only support in version 2.
+This library is a middleware in Koa.js only support in version 2.

 ## Usage

-Will show an example and how to use this middileware in CommonJS.
+Will show an example and how to use this library in CommonJS.

 1. You have to require Koa, Koa-router and this lib.
 ```javascript